British High Commission (BHC) recruitment for Entry Clearance Assistant

-- Print visas according to manifests sent from the UK decision-making teams.
-Assure the security and integrity of visa writing processes according to UKVI policy and guidance
+- Dispatch decisions according to manifests sent from the UK decision-making teams, whilst assuring security and integrity according to UKVI policy and guidance

-- Manage the content, security and integrity of the passport bank to assure an organized and efficient process according to guidance
+- Manage the content, security and integrity of the passport bank to assure an organised and efficient process according to guidance.

-- Manage logistics for UKVI staff and guests: arrange hotel booking, flights and transport arrangements for official travel in and out of Abuja;
+- Manage logistics for UKVI staff and guests: arrange hotel booking, flights and transport arrangements for official travel in and out of Lagos

-- Perform other ad-hoc duties at special request to support the British High Commission and UKVI business delivery
+- Perform other ad-hoc duties at special request to support British Deputy High Commission and UKVI business delivery

 Essential Qualifications, Skills and Experience